Dr. Jonathan Giezendanner

 My PhD in theoretical ecology at the Laboratory of Ecohydrology led by Prof. A. Rinaldo, allowed me to get a deep understanding in mathematical modelling applied to process based models, all while furthering my knowledge in probabilities, statistics, and machine learning models.

-Currently working in the Social [Pixel] Lab led by Prof. E. Tellman Sullivan at the University of Arizona, I am expanding my understanding of Deep Learning methods applied to floods and other challenging problems linked to the environment and its impact on society.
+Currently working in the Earth Intelligence Lab led by Prof. Sherrie Wang in Boston at the Massachusetts Institute of Technology (MIT), I am expanding my understanding of Deep Learning methods applied to challenging problems linked to the environment and its impact on society.

 In my spare time, I co-founded the company Early Coffee Games with a good friend of mine.
 We have been active in the game development scene for about 10 years, and are currently developing our first commercial game, Hermit: an Underwater Tale.
 The game has received several grants for its development and promotion.